What is an unconference?

 There are two ways to propose a session: online or in person, the morning of the Unconference.
 Proposing online prior to May 12 is great for two reasons.
 It gives you more room to describe the questions, approaches or projects that you would like to facilitate and it gives other participants a sense of the different sessions that might take place on May 12.

-To propose a session online, just go to our registration page and register to attend; when an email confirmation comes in confirming your registration, click on that and then go to our proposal page, where you can enter information about your proposed session.
-Click on “upload” and your proposal will be logged on this page for all participants to view, and it will be automatically included as a Session Proposal when all participants vote on sessions on the morning of March 11.
+To propose a session online, just go to our registration page and register to attend; then go to our proposal page and submit your session proposal AND YOU CAN REGISTER ON-SITE..
+It will be added to the Session Proposals page within a few days and will automatically be included as a Session Proposal when all participants vote on sessions on the morning of May 12.

 How are sessions chosen?